-Each year, over 1 million people visit Abernethy Forest, Rothiemurchus and Glenmore Forest Park.
+Each year, Abernethy Forest, Rothiemurchus and Glenmore Forest Park receive over 1 million visits.
 For many, a visit to these areas is their first and lasting impression of the Cairngorms National Park.

-Ensuring they have a "wow" experience and a warm welcome is of paramount importance, particularly as visitors support, directly, over 5,000 jobs and contribute over £300 million into local communities.
+Ensuring they have a "wow" experience and a warm welcome is of paramount importance, particularly as visitors directly support over 5,000 jobs and contribute over £300 million into local communities.

-Research shows that capercaillie tend to avoid areas near people, thereby limiting the amount of space they have to live and Abernethy Forest, Rothiemurchus and Glenmore Forest Park are all designated under the Habitats Regulations to protect the threatened habitats and wildlife they contain, including capercaillie.
-Landowners also have a responsibility under the Scottish Outdoor Access Code to help visitors understand and value the importance of the area.
+Research shows that capercaillie tend to avoid areas near people, thereby limiting the amount of space they have to live.
+Abernethy Forest, Rothiemurchus and Glenmore Forest Park are all designated under the Habitats Regulations to protect the threatened habitats and wildlife they contain, including capercaillie.
+Landowners also have a responsibility under the Scottish Outdoor Access Code to enable visitors to enjoy the area responsibly.

-In light of these responsibilities and opportunities for people, the local economy and capercaillie, the project is collaborating with the RSPB, Rothiemurchus and Forestry & Land Scotland to maximise the visitor experience and opportunities for capercaillie to thrive in Abernethy Forest, Rothiemurchus and Glenmore Forest Park.
+In light of these responsibilities and opportunities, the project is collaborating with the RSPB, Rothiemurchus and Forestry and Land Scotland to help maximise visitor experiences and opportunities for capercaillie to thrive in Abernethy Forest, Rothiemurchus and Glenmore Forest Park.

 Latest news for visitors